bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

      **Details**

   Daily jobs like sending **task summary emails** or **synchronizing users** are executed once a day.
-Prior to 9.1, if the |ivy-engine| was not running at the configured time, the daily jobs were executed on the next start of the |ivy-engine|.
-This lead sometimes to a heavy workload on start-up, making the |ivy-engine| unusable for other tasks.
+Prior to 9.1, if the Axon Ivy Engine was not running at the configured time, the daily jobs were executed on the next start of the Axon Ivy Engine.
+This lead sometimes to a heavy workload on start-up, making the Axon Ivy Engine unusable for other tasks.

-  We changed this behavior in order to make the |ivy-engine| responsive straight after start-up.
+  We changed this behavior in order to make the Axon Ivy Engine responsive straight after start-up.

 Special handling for Informix as external third-party database